On the denominators of Young's seminormal basis: YSF along one row

-Note that $ r = 1 $ is not allowed in the Lemma since $ t_b $ would be a Garnir tableau and so nonstandard.
-But note also that the sum of Hecke algebra elements in this 'limit case' is exactly the same as the sum of Hecke algebra elements of the corresponding Garnir relation.
-This compatibility lies at the heart of the results to follow.
-At a much higher level, it could possibly have been deduced from the results of [R] as well.
+One should observe that it is not possible to have $ r_1 = 1 $ in the Lemma since that would imply that the $ a $-node of $ \T^{\lambda}$ is not removable, contrary to the hypothesis of the Lemma.
+Even so we could still define $ \T_{b_1}$ using the same formula {\eqref{standardformula}}, but it would be a nonstandard tableau.
+Note that the sum of Hecke algebra elements in \eqref{thesumofhecke} in this 'limiting case' is exactly the same as the sum of Hecke algebra elements of a Garnir relation.
+This coincidence lies at the heart of the results of the following sections.

+We should remark that Theorem 5.5 of \cite{Ram} offers an alternative approach to Lemma {\ref{first_lemma}}.
+Ram's Theorem relates the Garnir relations to Young's seminormal form, in fact in the general setting of calibrated representations for affine Hecke algebras.
+We should however also point out that the arguments of the forthcoming sections only rely on one specific Garnir relation, namely the one mentioned above, and hence the results of \cite{Ram} do not offer an alternative approach to the rest of our article.